MG-530/online_shop_PYQT/README.md

 OperatorPanel  --> can do three thing

-1. sellerPanel      --> show all info for seller and delete or activate seler
+1. sellerListPage   --> show all info for seller and delete or activate seler

 2. CustomerListPage --> show all info for Customer and delete Customer